koengr/QCforBusiness/_part1/chapter_3.md

 data (or operations) we work with can have special properties unique to quantum physics, such as superposition and entanglement.

-In our jargon, we will refer to ‘classical’ technology to mean devices that don’t carefully exploit the possibilities of quantum physics.
+In our jargon, we will refer to ‘classical’ technology for devices that don’t carefully exploit the possibilities of quantum physics – they are based on ‘classical’ physics that we’re used to from high school.
 Your laptop and phone are examples of classical computers, and they’re connected to the classical internet.
-The internal transistors and electrical circuits might be so tiny that quantum physics surely is relevant there, but the fundamental point is that the information that they process is purely classical.
+The internal transistors and electrical circuits might be so tiny that quantum physics is relevant there, but the fundamental point is that the information that they process is purely classical.
 Whereas classical computers work with ‘bits’, quantum technology will store information in something called ‘quantum bits’, or shortly ‘qubits’.
 Generally, under the nomer of **quantum technology**, we distinguish four categories: